Skip to main content

 To apply, visit www.risefortheworld.org during the Entry Period and follow the entry instructions to make an entry (a “Submission”).
 If you were sent a link by an organization or individual, please use the link shared to direct you to the application.

-Applicants may start creating an account and a profile on 9 September 2022 and will be required to create an account and complete a Registration Profile before they are able to access the rest of the application.
-This profile may be edited up until the application deadline of 25 January 2023.
+You are required to create an account and complete a Registration Profile to unlock the other steps of the application.
+You may update your profile for this application period after 1 June 2023.
+This profile may be edited up until the application deadline of 17 January 2024.
 You are limited to one application in a given Entry Period.
+If it is discovered that an applicant has submitted multiple applications, this could result in disqualification of their entry.

-The application process consists of completing an application profile, submitting video essays, and completing reviews of the video essays of other applicants.
+The application process consists of sharing information about your demographics, education and experiences,, submitting video essays, participating in automated assessments, and completing reviews of the video essays of other applicants.
 Applicants whose device is not capable of video recording or who have limited data may respond to the prompts in writing instead of via video and review the written responses of others.
 Applicants will be asked to complete a profile by answering questions related to personal demographics and socio-economic status.

 Proof of entry does not constitute proof of receipt.
 Parts of Submissions once made cannot be modified, returned or acknowledged.
 Participation in the Challenge is voluntary and does not require you to purchase anything from or to make any payment to, the Sponsor or Rhodes Trust.